jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 ## Navigate through your application

-The first way to navigate through your source code that each developer learn is to follow the flow of control statement by statement.
+The first way to navigate through your source code that every developer learn is to follow the flow of control by lines of code.
 Most IDE's and debuggers support this very well.
 This works fine for tiny applications but will fail on large(r) projects.
 Here, you need another approach that scales independently of the lines of code.

 This is where the software architecture of an application comes into play.
 A suitable software architecture is the most scalable approach to navigate through your application.
 The main problem with software architecture is that it looks so simple and obvious on a white board but is quite hard to map to source code.
 Much worse, a missing understanding or misunderstanding of the software architecture can cause high developing costs in a long term.

-Let's see the flow of control through a ports and adapters architecture which is quite simple:
+Let's see the flow of control through an application based on ports and adapters architecture:

 *   `Driving Adapter` &rarr; `Inbound Port` &rarr; `Outbound Port` &rarr; `Driven Adapter`

-Jexxa's API support to follow the flow of control as good as possible.
+This looks very simple but is not as easy to see in your source code.
+Therefore, Jexxa's API supports following the flow of control as good as possible.
 Let's see how it works...

 ### The main-method

 Each application starts with the main method.
-Within Jexxa we have to bind our `driving adapters` to the `inbound ports` of our application.
+Therefore, it represents the first part which is`Driving Adapter` &rarr; `Inbound Port` which must be explicitly written within Jexxa.

 ```java
 void main(String[] args)
 {